Outcomes made possible because of MassGIS resources

 MassGIS distributes 100's of maps through file download from our website (or via web-services).
 To better understand our customer base, we ask users to respond to several questions before they can download several of our statewide data sets.

 The pie chart below shows the types of organizations that are using our statewide mapping of address locations.
 MassGIS mapped address locations onto their building location across the Commonwealth.
 This work was completed and, with municipal support, is maintained for its use in supporting 9-1-1 emergency call routing; it is the most comprehensive address database in the State and our constituents have found other valuable uses for the data.
-In 2019, there were over 100 discrete downloads and 20% of those were by private companies (excluding data services companies).
+In 2019, there were over 100 discrete downloads and over 20% of those were by private companies (excluding data services companies).

 The Standardized Assessor Parcel mapping program has come a long way since we launched this initiative in 2010.
 The project’s original purpose was meeting the address data and mapping needs of the Next Generation 911 system (NG911).
 From that success, we moved to funding enhancements to the standardized mapping so that it met municipal needs.
 With these enhancements, municipalities have transitioned to maintaining standardized parcel mapping.
 Since early 2018, all but a handful of municipalities have provided standardized mapping updates to MassGIS.
 While parcel mapping remains important for maintaining mapping used by NG911, a broad cross section of MassGIS’ constituents rely on this data.
 The statewide data was downloaded over 350 times in 2019.
 Excluding data services companies, over 40% of those downloads were by real estate, environmental services, and engineering companies.